MBIE names the worst industry for customer satisfaction

 MBIE's finding, which was based on a survey of 2600 New Zealanders aged 18 or over, follows a Commerce Commission report that found that Spark (2), Vodafone (3) and 2degrees (5) were all in its list of the companies that generated the most customer complaints (the list was topped by controversial ticket reseller Viagogo).

-This afternoon, Geoff Thorn - head of the Telecommunications Forum that represents the major phone companies and ISPs - acknowledged the MBIE report had found telecommunications has the highest incidence of problems.
+This afternoon, Geoff Thorn - head of the Telecommunications Forum that represents most phone companies and ISPs - acknowledged the MBIE report had found telecommunications has the highest incidence of problems.

 Thorn said the New Zealand Telecommunications Industry has been working hard to improve customer satisfaction.